alexalouit/azizut/README.md

 - robots.txt not support

-- clicks, description, stats and multiple links return list is not working
+- description, stats is not working